Reshaping Poverty Policy

 The center was established in 1992 as a university research center at the John W. McCormack Institute for Public Affairs (now the McCormack Graduate School of Policy and Global Studies).
 Since then, close to one hundred research studies and evaluations have been conducted with approximately 70 partner agencies.
 The center’s work has targeted root causes and highlighted effective interventions that address economic hardship and social exclusion.

-Since 1998, Donna Haig Friedman, PhD, has led the center, engaging a network of more than 50 scholars, practitioners, philanthropists, and constituents whose interactions cross traditional boundaries and consistently produce new information and enlightened perspectives.
+Between 1998-2014, Donna Haig Friedman, PhD, led the center, engaging a network of more than 50 scholars, practitioners, philanthropists, and constituents whose interactions cross traditional boundaries and consistently produce new information and enlightened perspectives.
+Following her retirement and a national search in the spring of 2015, Susan R. Crandall, PhD, has been appointed the new director of the Center for Social Policy.

 The CSP team brings to its work state-wide and national leadership in policy agencies and the legislature; membership on presidential advisory committees; leadership in higher education and private consulting; a solid publication record of social policy books, reports, and journal articles; and a wealth of grass roots, community development experience.